Ebanflo42/Persistence/README.md

 Matrix:

+1) Deal with edge case for Smith normal form - need to insure that all zero entries are at the end of the diagonal and that each diagonal entry divides the next.

-1) Implement column eschelon form for integer polynomial matrices.
+2) Implement column eschelon form for integer polynomial matrices.

 Simplicial Complex: